isorna/dropcommander/docs/en/dfc/special-rules.md

 If any Unstable weapon with a random Attack value is fired on a Weapons Free order, the ship suggers 1 Hull Damage per maximum Attack value rolls.

-If an Unstable weapon doesn't have a random attack value, the ship suggers 1 Hull Damage for using this weapon on a Weapons Free order.
+If an Unstable weapon doesn’t have a random attack value, the ship suggers 1 Hull Damage for using this weapon on a Weapons Free order.

 ## Shaltari Special Rules